-Since 2010, as part of its institutional strategy of "Excellent Teaching" RWTH Aachen has established education labs in thematic areas of MINT subjects – or STEM disciplines in English.
+RWTH has established various education labs in thematic areas of MINT subjects – or STEM disciplines in English since 2010 as part of its institutional strategy of "Excellent Teaching" .

-The goal of this endeavor is to fashion a more simple and attractive entrypoint to the academic disciplines of mathematics, computer science, natural sciences and technology/engineering for students of all different age groups early on in their educational careers.
-These “adventure centers” allow them to discover fascinating areas of research and discovery in a playful and practical manner already during their school years.
+The goal of this endeavor is to fashion a simpler and more appealing gateway to the academic disciplines of mathematics, computer science, natural sciences and technology/engineering for students of all different age groups early on in their educational careers.
+These “adventure centers” invite them to discover fascinating areas of research and discovery in a playful and practical manner during their school years.

-By 2020, the university will have added even more education labs focusing on technical or natural sciences in order to cover as many facets of the MINT disciplines as possible.
+By 2020, the University will have added even more education labs focusing on technical or natural sciences in order to cover as many facets of the STEM disciplines as possible.

 Under the direction of the Institute cluster ZLW/IMA & IfU the interdisciplinary robotics laboratory RoboScope was founded in July of 2010.
 This RoboScope eduLab gives students the opportunity to experience the field of robotics first hand by solving exciting tasks within a professional technical environment.